Stephanie-Espinoza/Scraping-Ebay/README.md

 ```

-If you would like to put the data acquired into a CSV file, add --csv at the end.
+If you would like to put the data acquired into a CSV file, add --csv at the end of your command.
 For example:

 ```
 $ /usr/local/bin/python3 /Users/stephanie/Desktop/CSCI040/ebay-dl.py 'erasable pens' --num_pages=1 --csv